AndreyMZ/md-to-confluence/README.md

     -  `page-version` is not required.

 If username is not specified as part of the URL, it is guessed from first `author` (e.g.: John Smith -> jsmith).
-If `author` is not specified, default is from the environment or password database.
+If `author` is not specified, default username is from the environment or password database.

+New page is created in user's home space, e.g. `~jsmith`.

 Password is prompted in console.
 It is cached in the system keyring service.

 See examples in the `example/` directory.